billelz/campusCircle-Backend/README.md

-You can replace your current README.md with this content:

 # campusCircle-Backend

 This is the backend of the **campusCircle** project, a Spring Boot application using PostgreSQL (Neon DB) and Hibernate JPA.